otaviojava/jcassandra-book/06-java-driver.md

 ## Minimum requirements for the demos

-In order to run all demos you will need to have Java 8 installed, in addition to Maven above version 3.5.3.
+To run all demos, you will need to have Java 8 installed, in addition to Maven above version 3.5.3.
 At the time of writing, Java is in version 11, however, few frameworks have support for it, so to maintain coherence and facilitate the management of environment variables, the latest version of Java 8 will be used.

-As the purpose of the book is to talk about Cassandra we consider that you have a notion of Java 8 and Maven, in addition to having both installed and properly configured in your favorite operating system.
+As the purpose of the book is to talk about Cassandra, we consider that you have a notion of Java 8 and Maven, in addition to having both installed and properly configured in your favorite operating system.
 You use any IDE you feel comfortable with.

 To facilitate the comparison between the Java integration tools, a simple example will be used.
-In order to reduce the complexity of the application and not divert the focus, the examples will be based only on Java SE, that is, running purely the good old `public static void main (String [])`.
+To reduce the complexity of the application and not divert the focus, the examples will be based only on Java SE, that is, running purely the good old `public static void main (String [])`.

 Our example will be based on the same case as a bookstore: